Hazardous Waste in the Home

 Household Hazardous Waste Days

-Avoid a potential chemical hazard in your home
+Avoid a potential hazard in your home

 • Buy pesticides, construction materials (glue, paints) and cleaning materials in proper sizes to complete the job you are trying to do.
 Do not buy commercial size containers if you are doing a small job at home.